-The COMPREHENSIVE PLAN: SAFE RETURN TO CAMPUS & WORKPLACE has been available on the Cornish website since Friday, August 21, 2020; and has been emailed out to all employees and students.
+The COMPREHENSIVE PLAN: SAFE RETURN TO CAMPUS & WORKPLACE has been available on the Cornish website since Friday, August 21; and has been emailed out to all students, faculty, and staff.
 The community is notified if/when modifications are made to the Plan.

-The College leadership continues to meet regularly to adjust as needed through the duration of the Covid-19 Pandemic Period.
+The College leadership continues to meet regularly to adjust as needed through the duration of the COVID-19 Pandemic Period.